Remarks on pseudo-vertex-transitive graphs with small diameter: Preliminaries: antipodal distance-regular graphs

-We recall the following lemmas, which will be used later. \begin{lemma}[cf. {\cite[Theorem 10.1]{2002GoTer}}] Let $\Gamma$ be a $Q$-polynomial distance-regular graph with $D\geq 3$.
+\begin{lemma}[cf. {\cite[Theorem 10.1]{2002GoTer}}] Let $\Gamma$ be a $Q$-polynomial distance-regular graph with $D\geq 3$.
 Fix $x\in X$ and write $T=T(x)$ the Terwilliger algebra of $\Gamma$.
 Let $W$ be a thin irreducible $T$-module with endpoint $1$.
-Then $W$ has the local eigenvalue $b^+$ (resp. $b^-$) if and only if $W$ has dual endpoint $1$ (resp. $2$). \end{lemma}
+If $W$ has the local eigenvalue $b^+$ (resp. $b^-$), then $W$ has dual endpoint $1$ (resp. $2$). \end{lemma}

 \begin{lemma}[cf. {\cite[Theorem 10.7]{2002GoTer}}] Let $\Gamma$ be a $Q$-polynomial distance-regular graph with $D\geq 3$.
 Fix $x\in X$ and write $T=T(x)$ and $E^*_i=E^*_i(x)$ for $0 \leq i \leq D$.
 Let $W$ be a thin irreducible $T$-module with endpoint $1$ and local eigenvalue $\lambda \in \{b^+, b^-\}$.
 Then $W$ has dimension $D-1$.
 For $0\leq i \leq D$, $E^*_iW$ is zero if $i \in \{0,D\}$ and has dimension $1$ if $i \notin\{0,D\}$.
 Moreover, $E_iW=0$ if $i \in \{0,n\}$ and has dimension $1$ if $i \notin\{0,n\}$, where $n=1$ if $\lambda=b^-$; and $n=D$ if $\lambda=b^+$. \end{lemma}